This website has been produced and funded by Novo Nordisk and is intended for adult patients in

 These are the best places to give the injection:

 You may inject in the same body area each week, but you must make sure it is not in the same spot you used the last time.
+If you are on the 7.2 mg once-weekly weight management dose (three injections of 2.4 mg), the injections can be given in the same body area but should be at least 5 cm apart.
+If you are on the 7.2 mg dose please refer to this Dosing guide.

+Before injecting, always check that the Wegovy® in the pen is clear and colourless and always use a new needle for each injection.
 For more information on how to use Wegovy®, read the Patient Information Leaflet (PIL) →

-You can also visit the page ‘ How do I take my medicine?’ for more guidance on how to use the Wegovy® FlexTouch® pen, including an example video.
+You can also visit the page How do I take my medicine? for more guidance on how to use the Wegovy® FlexTouch® pen, including an example video.

-Find out more about how and when to take Wegovy® on the ‘ How do I take my medicine?’ section of this website.
+Find out more about how and when to take Wegovy® on theHow do I take my medicine?section of this website.

-▼This medicine is subject to additional monitoring.
+This medicine is subject to additional monitoring.
 This will allow quick identification of new safety information promptly.
 You can help by reporting any side effects you may get.
 See https://yellowcard.mhra.gov.uk/ for how to report side effects.

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in the package leaflet.
 You can also report side effects directly via the Yellow Card Scheme at https://yellowcard.mhra.gov.uk/.
 Side effects should also be reported to Novo Nordisk Limited (Telephone Novo Nordisk Customer Care Centre 0800 023 2573).
 Calls may be monitored for training purposes.
 By reporting side effects, you can help provide more information on the safety of this medicine.

-A full list of side effects, warnings and precautions can be found in the Patient Information Leaflet (PIL), which comes with your pen.
-You can learn more about possible side effects on the ‘ Safety information’ section of this website.
+A full list of side effects, warnings and precautions can be found in the Patient Information Leaflet (PIL).
+You can learn more about possible side effects on the ‘Safety information’ section of this website.

 Do not take a double dose to make up for a missed one.
 If you do miss a dose, you should follow the five-day rule:

-If you experience side effects, your doctor may decide to lower to a previous dose or delay increasing your dose until your symptoms are better.
+If you experience side effects, your healthcare professional may decide to lower to a previous dose or delay increasing your dose until your symptoms are better.
 It’s really important that you let them know about any side effects you experience so they can make sure you’re on the right dose.
-You can learn more about dose escalation by visiting the ‘ How do I take my medicine?’ section of this website.
+You can learn more about dose escalation by visiting the ‘How do I take my medicine?’ section of this website.

 You should follow the dosing plan as prescribed by your doctor, pharmacist or nurse.